-Area of Concern 30 day Action Plan for JD Planned Action to be completed Target Date Instructor/Ac lvisor Late to Clinical JD will arrive to clinical floor fifteen (15) minutes before 5-5-2021 L. Statler Floor report begins (0630).
+Area of Concern Planned Action to be completed Target Date Instructor/Advisor Late to Clinical JD will arrive to clinical floor fifteen (15) minutes before 5-5-2021 L. Thompson Floor report begins (0630).
 If the student is running late, JD will notify the instructor prior to start of clinical.
-Paperwork JD will turn in all assigned clinical paperwork via email by 5-5-2021 L. Statler submitted late Sunday at 2359 as outlined in the clinical expectations.
-If)H. JD is unable to complete the assigned paperwork by the deadline, then she will notify the instructor prior to deadline.
-Student does not JD will complete the clinical paperwork as outlined in the 5-5-2021 L. Statler follow instructions clinical expectations (sample paperwork provided to the per clinical student for direction).
+Paperwork JD will turn in all assigned clinical paperwork via email by 5-5-2021 L. Thompson submitted late Sunday at 2359 as outlined in the clinical expectations.
+If JD is unable to complete the assigned paperwork by the deadline, then she will notify the instructor prior to deadline.
+Student does not JD will complete the clinical paperwork as outlined in the 5-5-2021 L. Thompson follow instructions clinical expectations (sample paperwork provided to the per clinical student for direction).
 If JD is unsure or has questions, she expectations will contact the instructor for further explanation of the instructors.
-4